 - Zerg Rush: Their favored tactic.

-A leader of the Ixion race, who has been conspiring with Alpha for a planned invasion of Earth since the past 30 years.
+A leader of the Ixion race, who has been conspiring with Alpha for a planned invasion of Earth for the past 30 years.

 - Alien Invasion: His space fleet attacks Earth to seize the planet's oil.